MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 ## Illustration

-# Simple Case -- Independent Failures
+# Simple Case -- Independent Failures & Just Plain Copies
 How many copies do you need if ...

 ## Just make copies -- no auditing?
 TOO MANY